moeenn/knowledgebase/Programming/Java/Fundamentals.md

 #### Final
 A variable can be declared as `final`.
 If it is a base type, then it is a constant.
 If a reference variable is final, then it will always refer to the same object (even if that object changes its internal state) (const reference).

 Entire methods and classes can also be marked as `final`.
-A `final method` cannot be overridden by a subclass, and a `final class` cannot even be subclassed (i.e. derived from).
+A `final method` cannot be overridden by a subclass, and a `final class` cannot even be sub-classed (i.e. derived from).

 ---